awakcon1234/BoatRacing/README.md

 - Start: `/boatracing setup wizard` (single entrypoint)
 - Auto‑advance when possible.
 Navigation appears as clickable emojis on every step: ⟵ Back, ℹ Status, ✖ Cancel.

 The wizard provides concise, colorized instructions with clickable actions.
 Steps: Starts → Finish → Start lights (5 required) → Pit area (optional) → Checkpoints (optional) → Laps → Done.
 The Starts step also includes optional buttons to set per‑player custom start slots (setpos/clearpos/auto) and shows the count of custom slots configured.
+On completion, the wizard prints a Summary that includes “Custom slots N”.
 It does not auto‑start races; the final prompt suggests opening registration for the currently selected track.
 Use `/boatracing setup wand` to get the selection tool.

 Notes:
 - Checkpoints (if configured) must be passed in order every lap before crossing finish; when none are configured, crossing finish counts the lap directly.